 List Matching Software: Eliminating Duplicates Across Marketing and Operations Lists

-Every marketing organization acquires lists from multiple sources: CRM exports, purchased prospect lists, event registration data, partner co-registration lists, and web form captures.
-Without list matching, the same person appearing on three lists receives three mailings, and every metric (reach, response rate, cost per acquisition) is distorted by the duplication.
-According to Experian Data Quality, duplicate records inflate direct mail costs by 15–25%.
-This guide covers the list matching process, the distinction between person-level and household-level matching, enterprise use cases, and evaluation criteria.
-For the broader matching process, see our data matching guide.
+List matching is one application of data matching, the broader discipline of identifying when different records refer to the same real-world entity, focused here on the marketing and operations lists that have to be reconciled before they enter a campaign or CRM.
+Every marketing organization picks up lists from several sources: CRM exports, purchased prospect lists, event registration data, partner co-registration lists, and web form captures.
+Without list matching, the same person on three lists receives three mailings, and every metric (reach, response rate, cost per acquisition) is distorted by the duplication.

 Key Takeaways